Earwax removal – your common questions answered

 You only need to have earwax removed from your ear if it’s causing symptoms, or if your ear needs to be examined.
 Symptoms of impacted earwax can include:

-• hearing loss (the most common symptom)
+• hearing loss (this is the most common symptom)

-• your ear feeling blocked, full or uncomfortable
+• your ear feeling blocked, full, or uncomfortable

 • earache

-• tinnitus (ringing sound in your ear)
+• tinnitus (hearing a ringing, roaring, hissing, or buzzing sound in your ear)

 • vertigo (feeling dizzy and sick)